paxsonsa/cinemotion/docs/Delegates.md

 # Session Controller Delegates
-The `indiemotion::SessionControllerDelegate` is the core interface for hooking into your DCC.
+The `indiemotion::Application` is the core interface for hooking into your DCC.
 The header file `indiemotion/session/delegate.hpp` contains the most detailed and up-to-date documentation about the different members to the class.